 The first thing you realise from this Tower T16005 review is that it doesn’t have as many functions as other multi cookers we have reviewed.
 There is no time delay function and the digital display is accessed by solid buttons rather than a press pad, although over time this might be a good thing.

-You need to press the menu button to light up the program you want, you can also just set it by time if you know how long you want to cook your item.
+You need to press the menu button to light up the program you want, like the yoghurt option and you can also just set it by time if you know how long you want to cook your item.
 It has a keep warm function which kicks in automatically after cooking.

 There is no slow cooking function as in the Instant Pot Duo, so you need to decide if this is something you would miss as well as the delay timer.
 Other than that all the main cooking styles are covered, as noted on the digital display.